Inspiration Station - Living Room

 Doors take up room in a small room.
 If practical, you could consider removing them completely.
 To have the freedom of choosing between an open room or cosy snug, maybe folding doors would be the answer for your interior style.
 Doors with panes of glass let light shine through, while keeping the noise barrier intact between rooms.

 Shelving can be used imaginatively to make the most of a space.
-Awkward spots under stairs or above doors can hold a shelf, or maybe a statement wall filled with narrow shelving – floor to ceiling – would be the answer for your room.
+An awkward spot under stairs or above doors can hold a shelf, or maybe a statement wall filled with narrow shelving – floor to ceiling – would be the answer for your room.
 Don’t over fill shelves, but keep things spaced so they don’t look cramped.
 Shelves shouldn’t be a dumping ground, but a place to put things of interest, whether books or ornaments.
 Think about painting them the same colour as the walls, too, so the shelves visually recede and blend in.

 Artwork for impact